morganthrapp/Pylons-lang/README.md

 1. Square root `s`.
 Sets the top of the stack equal to the square root of the previous top of stack.
 Ex. `4s == [2]`
 1. Exponential multiplication `e`.
 1. Printing the stack `p`.
-1. Printing the stack as a string `c` or `C` for upper case printing. `c` doesn't change the case at all.
+1. Printing the stack as a string `c`.
 1. Swap the top of the stack `\`
 1. Variables with `:name(value or block)`.
 Ex: `:A1`.
 Currently these all have to be declared at the start of the program and must be constant values.